READING FOR MEANING: IDENTIFYING THE MAIN IDEA OF THE STORY

 Part 3 of the process above can be undertaken as a piece of shared writing which will model the correct approach, before students begin to do it independently.
 Later, when students have written independent statements of the main idea, they can compare their responses and offer each other feedback.
 After feedback sessions, they can be given a further opportunity to redraft and modify their statements for accuracy and brevity.

-Through these processes, students will improve their ability to identify a main idea and express it in a clear and concise manner.
+Through these processes, students will improve their ability to identify the main idea and express it in a clear and concise manner.

 Get the Gist – Longer Texts